kingsmen732/National-Hackathon/README.md

 ![nlh](https://github.com/atulakella/hidden-handle/assets/44159259/9ef262b5-7d3c-4603-93e6-c58c8a842576)

 ## Future Plans
-This can later be integrated with an API like PushBullet and can make a simple API call whenever someone access a few restricted areas or something similar.
+This can later be integrated with an API like PushBullet and can make a simple API call whenever someone accesses a few restricted areas or something similar.

 ## Contributes
+Mithlesh B (Kingsmen732)
 Atul Akella (atulakella)
-Mithlesh B (Kingsmen732)
 Jai Gaurav (jai-gaurav)